 You can use a mite killer dust, like Nature Zone Reptile Mite Guard Powder.
 You can click this link to buy it on Amazon.
 You let the snake have a dust bath that will kill the mites naturally.

-You should also remove the substrate from their tank.
-Mites love to hide in cracks and crevices, and will gladly hide in the corners of a tank underneath the thick substrate.
+Mites like to hide in cracks and crevices, and will gladly hide in the corners of a tank underneath the thick substrate.

-In preparation for cleaning your snake’s enclosure, remove all of the substrate and throw it away.
-You should also replace anything that isn’t too expensive, and spray anything that you need to keep.
+In preparation for cleaning your snake’s enclosure, remove all of the substrate/bedding and throw it away.
+You should also replace anything that you can, and spray everything that you decide to keep.
+This includes: